muhammad-deve/GoPort/README.md

    goport http 8080
    ```

-   The CLI opens a secure outbound connection to the GoPort server and receives a public HTTPS URL.
+   GoPort opens a secure outbound connection and instantly creates a public HTTPS URL for your local application.

-3. **Choose a custom subdomain**
+3. **Use a custom subdomain**

    ```bash
    goport http 8080 --custom myapp
    ```

-   Request a specific subdomain for your tunnel:
+   Request a memorable URL for your tunnel:

    ```txt
    https://myapp.goport.uz